wikteee12/Weather-Station-With-Data-Presentation-ATmega328PB-Xplained-Mini/README.md

 # ATmega Microcontroller with Sensors and PC Application
 ### My Contribution

 I was responsible for the end-to-end development of the system, which included:

-**Hardware Integration: Connecting and configuring environmental sensors with the ATmega328 microcontroller **Firmware Development: Writing the entire C code for the microcontroller, including data acquisition and UART transmission logic
-**Desktop Application: Designing and implementing the PC application for real-time data visualization
+* **Hardware Integration**: I designed and implemented the physical connections between the ATmega328 microcontroller and the sensor array (temperature, pressure, humidity).
+I ensured proper electrical integration and sensor configuration for accurate data acquisition.
+* **Firmware Development**: I wrote the complete firmware for the microcontroller in C. This included initializing peripherals, implementing periodic sensor sampling, and developing the logic for data transmission via the UART interface.
+* **Desktop Application**: I designed and implemented the PC-side monitoring application.
+This involved creating a Graphical User Interface (GUI) and implementing data parsing algorithms using Regular Expressions (Regex) to extract numerical values from sensor text frames and visualize them on dynamic charts in real-time.

 **Project carried out by:**
 * Monika Bogdalska